coledorma/tictactoe-drawing-app/README.md

 # TicTacToe Drawing Application
-A simple iOS tic tac toe which lets users freely draw their moves and the game board.
+A simple Tic-Tac-Toe iOS application that allows the users to draw everything by hand - the board, the X's and the O's.

 ##Playing the Game
  - The game starts with a blank screen, in which the players draw the initial game board.
 Multi-touch gestures are available as well to draw the initial board.